 Common Questions and Answers About Retreats (clickable)

 Click on a question below to jump to its answer or scroll down to read all the answers:

 Power of Moms Retreats are for mothers of all ages with all ages of children.
 Grandmothers are also welcome to attend!
 Retreats will help mothers with babies and young children to chart successful life courses and enjoy a much-needed break from the daily workload.
 Mothers who have older children will appreciate the principles taught and be able to contribute their experiences to help younger mothers.
-Mothers with older children might especially enjoy becoming certified as Power of Moms Trainers, so they can use their experience, time, and more flexible schedules to strengthen other mothers around the world.
-One way or another, if you are a mother who would like to get away for a meaningful weekend focused on strengthening you and your family, a Power of Moms Retreat would be a great thing for you.
+Mothers with older children might especially enjoy becoming certified as Power of Moms Trainers, so they can use their experience, time, and more flexible schedules to strengthen other mothers.
+One way or another, if you are a mother who would like to enjoy some time with like-minded moms as you gain ideas to take better care of yourself and strengthen and your family, a Power of Moms Retreat would be a great thing for you.